greenthings/FindFile/README.md

 # Problem
-I had to find my old resume file, but I didn't know where it was and saved it in a folder containing a lot of files.<br>
+I had to find my resume file i wrote in the past, but I didn't know where it was and saved it in a folder containing a lot of files.<br>
 The speed of finding this was too slow.<br>
 So, I created a program using Python, which can calculate fast speed. <br>
 If you are in the same situation as me, I hope you will use this program to quickly find out if there is a file you want. <br>